anhdamm/Computer-Graphics-Lab1/README.md

 -Use the reshape callback function discussed in class to handle window events.

 -Create a display callback function that draws each graphic primitive using a different color.
-Points should be drawn with a larger pen size so they are visible.
-Do not overlap or intersect primitives within the viewport.
+I use randomColor() to generate random color for each primitive on display().

 Improvements

-- Draw a scene or object using most of the primitives.
+- Draw an object using most of the primitives which I use polygon to create.

 - Draw each primitive separately based on user input (let the user scroll through the primitives by hitting a key or the space bar.